shfischer/WKLIFE-FAQ/README.md

 During the first application of the rfb/rb/chr rules, $I_\text{loss}$ is typically defined as the biomass index value in a specific year.
 In subsequent applications of the rfb/rb/chr rule, $I_\text{loss}$ should *NOT* be re-defined with biomass index values from new data years.

 Some biomass indices are derived by modelling or standardising survey data.
-This means that the biomass index time series may.
+This means that the historical biomass index time series may change.
 In this case, the calculation of $I_\text{trigger}$ should be based on the new value for $I_\text{loss}$ from the same reference year (defined during the first application of the rfb/rb/chr rule).
 The R package `cat3advice` allows the definition of $I_\text{trigger}$ based on a reference year (see the [package vignette](https://github.com/shfischer/cat3advice/blob/main/vignettes/cat3advice.md#biomass-safeguard-b) for more details):

 ```
 library(cat3advice)